greiter18/lava-escape/README.md

 - Added sound effects and scoring - (1 Day)
   - Creating a score system based on the gameplay time
   - Add sound effect when gameover
-  - Add a shaking effect in the beginning of the game.